Program: M.A., Spanish

 A. Admission to the Program

-Department evaluation and approval by a graduate advisor are required before a student can be admitted to either classified or unclassified graduate standing.
+Department evaluation and approval by a graduate advisor are required before a student can be admitted to either classified or conditionally classified graduate standing.
 Please see additional information regarding classified status in the Graduate Studies section of this Catalog.
 Admission requirements for classified graduate status in the Spanish program are the same as the general University requirements for classified status.

 B. Special Requirements

 Candidates are expected to have reading competence in a second foreign language other than English.
 The second foreign language is to be selected with the approval of the graduate advisor.
 See Foreign Language Reading Examination, Comprehensive Examinations and SPAN 697 for more information.

 C. Course Requirements

 Choose a total of six courses (at least one in each field):